cd-public/Undine/README.md

 # Undine
-Public Github supporting the Undine publication from the Security132 group.
-The publication is available at https://ieeexplore.ieee.org/document/8746060.
+Public Github supporting the Undine tool from the Security132 group.
+Undine will be presented at Techcon 2019.

 The two directories are selected property outputs from the Undine tool with some notes to contextualize.